 Magistrate Carolyn Foley

 Carolyn Foley earned her Bachelor’s Degree in Criminal Justice & Sociology from Indiana University-Bloomington in 1989.
-Following a clerkship in the DeKalb Prosecuting Attorney’s Office and a clerkship in the law firm of Mefford & Carpenter, she graduated from Indiana University School of Law – Indianapolis in 1992 and became a deputy prosecuting attorney for the Office of the Prosecuting Attorney of Allen County.Show more
+Following a clerkship in the DeKalb Prosecuting Attorney’s Office and a clerkship in the law firm of Mefford & Carpenter, she graduated from Indiana University School of Law–Indianapolis in 1992 and joined the Allen County Prosecuting Attorney’s Office as a full-time deputy prosecuting attorney.Show more

 In 2003, she returned to the Allen County Prosecutor’s Office as Chief Counsel of the Civil Division, which required that she supervise the Child Support Division, the Juvenile Division and the Misdemeanor/Traffic Division of the Prosecuting Attorney’s Office, while handling a caseload and mentoring young deputy prosecuting attorneys.
 In 2008, she was appointed as a Judicial Referee for the Allen Superior Court, Family Relations Division.
 In 2013, she served as a Magistrate of the Allen Superior Court, Family Relations Division until February, 2016 when she again returned to the Allen County Prosecuting Attorney’s Office as a deputy prosecuting attorney, overseeing the Circuit Court Division and also prosecuting a variety of felony cases in Allen Superior Court.
 In April, 2018, she was appointed Magistrate of the Allen Superior Court, Family Relations Division, where she presides over juvenile delinquency and family law matters.

-Ms Foley has been a presenter in many continuing legal education seminars since 1998 for such organizations as the Indiana Child Support Conference, the Indiana Probation Officers Annual Conference, the Annual CHINS Law & Procedures Seminar, the Allen County Sheriff’s Reserves and the Allen County Bar Association, as well as various in-service staff training for child support caseworkers, probation and detention staff.
+Magistrate Foley has been a presenter in many continuing legal education seminars since 1998 for such organizations as the Indiana Office of Court Services, the Indiana Child Support Conference, the Indiana Probation Officers Annual Conference, the Annual CHINS Law & Procedures Seminar, the Allen County Sheriff’s Reserves and the Allen County Bar Association, as well as various in-service staff training for child support caseworkers, probation and detention staff.